 Every emergency preparedness plan must describe:

-- emergency response activation process
+- emergency response planning and activation processes

 - how participation in emergency drills and exercises test the plan

 - how coordination of restoration and recovery actions are conducted outside of the company